THIS POST IS PART OF THE ULTIMATE GUIDE TO SPORTS MEDICINE

 - Pain during exercise and activities that require repeatedly bending the knee

-- Pain after change in activity level or intensity
+- Pain after a change in activity level or intensity

 - Popping or crackling sounds in the knee